rancher/opni-docs/docs/index.md

 Using the provided script, you can inject sample anomalies into your cluster.
 The script can create pods which are unschedulable, have nonexistent images, or exit with non-zero exit codes.
-Note: If you are not using the quickstart script, make sure to set the KUBECONFIG environment variable like
+Note: If you are not using the quickstart script, you must set the KUBECONFIG environment variable like
 ```
 export KUBECONFIG=[PATH_TO_KUBECONFIG_FILE]
 ```